-Fatty, full-flavored, and usually with a seductive smoky-sweet edge, bacon is pork at its finest.
-Traditionally, it has been served in relatively small quantities, adding a certain appeal of rarity to its intrinsic deliciousness.
+Like most carnivores, I really like bacon.
+Fatty, full-flavored, and usually with a seductive smoky-sweet edge, it is pork at its finest.
+Traditionally, it has been served in relatively small quantities so that I never get enough, adding a certain appeal of rarity to its intrinsic deliciousness.
 In recent years bacon has become more popular than red velvet cake — a virtual food fetish that gets expressed in such outlandish items as bacon milk shakes and bacon cookies.
-There’s even bacon cologne!
+I have even smelled bacon cologne!

 Waitress Becca steers me away from too-cute bacon-bourbon vanilla ice cream for dessert, suggesting instead that I try chocolate chip cookies.
 One order is three huge ones — enough for a table full of people.
 They come with a dish of chocolate syrup for dipping.
 Not elegant, but quite satisfying, especially while still warm.
 The cookie that I brought back to my hotel room for breakfast the next day was less appealing dried out at room temperature.